 To qualify for financing from an SBIC your business must meet the following criteria:

-- You must be a "small business" as defined by the SBA: "businesses with tangible net worth of less than $18 million AND an average of $6 million in net income or less over the previous two years at the time of investment."
+- You must be a "small business" as defined by the SBA: "businesses with a tangible net worth of less than $18 million AND an average of $6 million in net income or less over the previous two years at the time of investment."

 - Your business cannot engage in foreign activities, and